If an employer has employees, workers' compensation coverage is required. Employees are defined as people:

 Legislation changed the definition of employee in Ohio Revised Code 4123.01(A)(2)(c) to eliminate required coverage for an individual incorporated as a corporation when there is a sole owner and no employees.
 As described above, individuals incorporated as a corporation may elect to cover themselves by completing and filing an Application for Elective Coverage (U-3S).

 An individual incorporated as a corporation is defined as a sole owner corporation with no employees and refers only to the owner of the corporation in terms of being excluded as an employee.
 This includes any corporation (C-Corp, S-Corp, LLC Corp reporting as a C-Corp or S-Corp) as long as there is a sole owner with no employees.
 Once you hire an employee you are no longer considered an ICORP and the corporate officer minimum and maximum reporting requirements apply to you as an officer.

 Ordained or associate ministers

 BWC provides two coverage options for ministers.
 First, churches may provide elective coverage for ministers under the religious organization's policy by submitting a signed Application for Elective Coverage U-3S.
 They must submit a new U-3S each time they want to add coverage for a new minister.
-Ministers are considered employees, so churches must report all remuneration for them.
+Once elective coverage is added, ministers are considered employees, so churches must report all remuneration for them.
 No minimum or maximum payroll limits exist.

 Second, if a church decides not to cover its ministers under the religious organization's policy, the ministers may elect to establish their own coverage as sole proprietors using the Application for Ohio Workers’ Compensation Coverage (U-3).
 View the minimum/maximum payroll reporting requirements.